- Teaching with Blackboard

 Non-credit students are not automatically enrolled in Blackboard courses as they are not part of the Registration and Records' student enrollment information.
 Faculty in charge of credit/non-credit courses must manually enroll non-credit students (using either their existing Z-IDs, if those students are also taking a course for credit, or temporary Blackboard affiliate AccountIDs).

-An affiliate AccountID is a Novell AccountID which is generated for someone who has an affiliation with NIU but does not fit into the usual classification of a faculty, staff or student.
-It is only meant to provide access to Blackboard courses and/or communities.
-Associated email accounts are not generated for a Blackboard affiliate AccountID.
-The Blackboard community leader or course instructor can fill out the online Computer Access Request form at http://itsforms.niu.edu/app/itsforms/ to request Novell AccountIDs for non-NIU participants.
-After non-credit students are manually enrolled in the course as students, they will also appear in the Grade Center of the course or community.
-They can be enrolled as guests, if the course instructor or community moderator prefers to keep their records out of the Grade Center.
+An affiliate AccountID can be generated for someone who has an affiliation with NIU but does not fit into the usual classification of a faculty, staff or student.
+It is intended to provide access to Blackboard courses and/or organizations.
+Associated email accounts are not generated for a Blackboard affiliate AccountID unless they are requested.
+The Blackboard organization leader or course instructor can submit the request at it.niu.edu to request Novell AccountIDs for non-NIU participants.
+After non-credit students are manually enrolled in the course as students, they will also appear in the Grade Center of the course or orgnaization.

-Faculty members can request to use a Blackboard Community for purposes which are not directly related to the instruction process and fall outside of the definition of Blackboard Courses.
-More information regarding communities, including pricing, is available at: http://www.its.niu.edu/its/blackboard/blackboard_community.shtml.
-To request a community the faculty member should fill out the online Computing Access Resource Form (http://itsforms.niu.edu/app/itsforms/).
-For more information or questions, faculty members should call 815.753.8100 or email email@example.com.
+Faculty members can request to use a Blackboard Organization for purposes which are not directly related to the instruction process and fall outside of the definition of Blackboard Courses.
+To do so, log in at it.niu.edu, click the Make a Reqeust button, and choose Add/Remove Blackboard Org.
+For more information or questions, call 815.753.8100 or email ServiceDesk@niu.edu.

 This list is maintained by the Faculty Development and Instructional Design Center.
 Suggested revisions may be sent to email@example.com.